bgachara/rust_refresh/README.md

-# rust_refresh
+# Rust_refresh

-This is a Rust repository to refresh concepts via the Rust book examples.
+- This is a Rust repository to refresh concepts via the Rust book examples.